-We’re all used to seeing pictures from other countries where people wear masks, and with our own air becoming more and more polluted all the time, more and more people here are using pollution masks when exercising outside.
+We’re all used to seeing pictures from other countries where people wear masks, and with our air becoming more and more polluted all the time, more and more people here are using pollution masks when exercising outside.
 If you’ve never worn one before, what do you need to look out for when you’re buying one?

 What is a pollution mask for running?

-A pollution mask is a face mask which has been specially designed to filter out harmful fumes and particles which are often caused by the high volume of traffic now on our roads.
+A pollution mask is a face mask that has been specially designed to filter out harmful fumes and particles which are often caused by the high volume of traffic now on our roads.
 The Totobobo mask can be used to cover both the nose and mouth, but can also cover either just the mouth or just the nose.
 The mask can also be trimmed to child size.
 They are also easy to maintain so the right mask should last you a long time.

-A pollution mask for running is similar to a respirator which uses filtration technology to help you breathe in less harmful substances.
+A pollution mask for running is similar to a respirator that uses filtration technology to help you breathe in less harmful substances.
 The air you breathe will be cleaner and purer thanks to the filtration system.
 If you didn’t wear a mask, you would simply breathe all the toxic chemicals in, as well as any particles which may be in the air.
 Pollution masks can also help people with allergies by protecting them from pollen and other allergens in the air.